 Sliding Scale: depending on availability

-Accepted Insurance Plans: I accept most insurance as an out-of-network provider
+Accepted Insurance Plans: First Choice Health, PacificSource and I accept most other insurance as an out-of-network provider

 How I can help: